elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 7. Pattern Blocks: These [Constructive Playthings Toys Translucent Pattern Blocks](https://amzn.to/2Qrw2FR) are much cooler than solid pattern blocks and they go so well with the light box. [](https://amzn.to/2Qrw2FR)
 8. Non-messy Coloring Pad: This [Melissa & Doug Water Wow](https://amzn.to/3ljAyo1) is probably a standard for most kids.
 My kid likes it because it’s ”magic”. [](https://amzn.to/3ljAyo1)
 9. In this [Made By Me Create Your Own Window Art](https://amzn.to/3lnMntd) set you get premade plastic designs.
 It comes with cool looking puffy paint that dries transparent.
 An easky way that you can paint your own suncatchers.
-10. Giant Bubbles: These [WOWMAZING Giant Bubble Refill Powder Mix](https://amzn.to/34zG2oC) bubbles are super thick and get so big!
+10. Giant Bubbles: These [WOWMAZING Giant Bubble Kit](https://amzn.to/34zG2oC) bubbles are super thick and get so big!
 I’ve had neighbors 3-4 blocks away tell us they saw our giant bubbles floating in the sky.
 All you need is a bucket, some dishsoap and water.  [](https://amzn.to/34zG2oC)